 Missing data

-In this article we used complete-case analysis and only used data points where GCS, NBP and RR where reported.
+We will use a complete-case analysis and only used data points where GCS, NBP and RR where reported.

-Statistical analysis methods
+Statistical analysis methods not

 We used R for all statistical analysis [RStudio].
 We describe the sample characteristics using counts and percentages for qualitative variables and medians and interquartile ranges (IQR) for quantitative variables.
 The study sample was randomly split into training, validation, and test samples with 60%, 20%, and 20% of the observations in each sample respectively.
 We used the training sample to update qSOFA by reestimating the coefficients of the original predictors using logistic regression.
 We used the validation sample to identify optimal cutoffs - those who maximised the Youden index - for the original and updated qSOFA.
 We used the test sample to assess and compare the performance of the two models.
 Bootstrapping was used to estimate 95% confidence intervals associated with point estimates.